 For Jamila Hayes’ Marcus Undergraduate Research Fellowship, she directed “The Value of a Life,” a documentary about the divergent life paths she and her brother have taken.
-Hayes is thriving — she just graduated this month — but her brother has fallen victim to addiction, incarceration and mental illness.
+Hayes is thriving — she just graduated this month — but her brother has fallen victim to addiction, incarceration, and mental illness.
 She said the film was her first opportunity to express her feelings about her brother.

 “The reality of our world is that if you are Black you will be treated worse than your white counterparts,” said Hayes, a Cinema major.
 “If you are Black, homeless and a drug addict, you are treated even worse and with even less respect.
-As a society we need to work harder to stop perpetuating harmful ideologies that have such a negative impact on communities of people.
-I hope that my film will be a part of causing that change, and that it will allow people to start having these conversations.”
+As a society, we need to work harder to stop perpetuating harmful ideologies that have such a negative impact on communities of people.
+I hope that my film will be a part of causing that change and that it will allow people to start having these conversations.”

-As faculty mentor, School of Cinema Director Celine Parreñas Shimizu challenged Hayes to situate the film’s approach.
+As a faculty mentor, School of Cinema Director Celine Parreñas Shimizu challenged Hayes to situate the film’s approach.
 In preparation, Shimizu assigned readings of scholarly articles on prison systems and aesthetics.
 In the end, Shimizu herself gained valuable insight from Hayes.

-“I learned about the powerful personal understanding Jamila’s courageous filmmaking achieves about enduring pain, trauma and abuse and the hope that comes from love, affection and intimacy,” Shimizu said.
+“I learned about the powerful personal understanding Jamila’s courageous filmmaking achieves about enduring pain, trauma, and abuse and the hope that comes from love, affection, and intimacy,” Shimizu said.